 In this blog, you will be able to learn more about the marketing mix of Adidas shoes which is known as one of the leading sportswear brands in the world.
 Discover and learn about how the company leverages its products, pricing, place, creation, and people in order to reach its target audience.

 Adidas uses “Impossible is Nothing” as its tagline and has even proved it for itself.
 A prominent sportswear manufacturing company today, it came into the headlines and became world-famous in 1954 after the great victory of the German team in the World Cup, the “miracle of Berlin”.
 Adidas was also listed in Forbes’s most valuable companies list in 2020.

->

-> In this blog, we will learn the marketing mix of Adidas incorporating its 7P’s
+In this blog, we will learn the detailed marketing mix of Adidas, digital marketing strategies, and top competitors.

->

-> Adidas is a German Multinational corporation founded in 1959 by Adolf Dassler, headquartered in Herzogenaurach, Germany.
+Adidas is a German Multinational corporation founded in 1959 by Adolf Dassler, headquartered in Herzogenaurach, Germany.
 It is one of the oldest footwear brands that is still considered a major style statement by youngsters worldwide.
 Even after facing intense competition from the traditionally competitive US sportswear market, Adidas through its creative and appealing marketing campaigns has managed to remain one of the leading brands in the world.

 Having operations in over 100 different countries, Adidas is a large and multifaceted organization that employs 62000 people all over the world.
 Since its establishment, Adidas has opened its successful brand subsidiaries including Reebok, TaylorMade, and Runtastic.

 Now that we have a brief about the company, let us dive straight into Adidas’ Marketing Mix

 What’s new with Adidas?